-Helping Prevent terrorism and extremism
+Helping prevent terrorism and extremism

 Prevent is the government’s strategy to stop people becoming terrorists or supporting terrorism, in all its forms, by acting early to challenge extremist and terrorist ideologies and behaviours.
+Prevent is about helping people to make better choices and stay safe.

 Reading Borough Council runs a multi-agency Prevent partnership to help all agencies work together on Prevent, including assessing risk in the local area, training, awareness raising and providing intervention and support to individuals at risk of being influenced or ‘groomed’ into terrorism.

-Warning signs
+Warning signs of radicalisation

 • becoming withdrawn and stopping participating in their usual activities